ECB publishes legal framework for the Eurosystem Collateral Management System (ECMS)

 As the ECMS replaces individual collateral management systems, eligible counterparties must prepare for this transition by reviewing updated eligibility criteria, understanding new means of engagement via ESMIG and ensuring systems compatibility.
 Some market participants, may want to step up their completion of

-• a strategic review of their internal systems and processes to assess readiness for ECMS integration.
+- a strategic review of their internal systems and processes to assess readiness for ECMS integration.
 This includes evaluating the compatibility of their IT infrastructure with the ESMIG and understanding the technical specifications provided by the ECB.
-It is crucial to engage in testing activities with NCBs to identify and rectify any potential issues before the “big bang” migration on 18 November 2024;
+It is crucial to engage in testing activities with NCBs to identify and rectify any potential issues before the “big bang” migration of ECMS’ go-live;

-• review the changes to the legal framework governing the mobilisation and management of collateral in Eurosystem credit operations.
-This includes amendments to the GS and the adoption of market standards as set out in the SCoRE.
+- review the changes to the legal framework governing the mobilisation and management of collateral in Eurosystem credit operations.
+This includes amendments to the GD and the adoption of market standards as set out in the SCoRE.
 In-House legal teams should update internal policies and procedures to align with these new requirements; and

 Overall, the new harmonised rules and the introduction of the ECMS represent a pivotal shift towards a more integrated and efficient European financial market.
 Market participants are advised to diligently align their practices with these new rules to fully benefit from the enhanced operational framework.